Quick Links to Info on Page

 - Situate your vent so that it is not obstructing anything you need to reach.

-- When opening the pot or doing a quick-release, position yourself so that you can avoid be scalded by any steam that comes out
+- When opening the pot or doing a quick-release, position yourself so that you don’t get scalded by any steam that comes out

 7. Converting your own recipe